Sometimes it is the smaller things in life that give us the most joy.

 However since they have been recognized as their own species their popularity has risen over decades and they have become a well-loved species.

 Pygmy Cory vs Dwarf Cory

 It is common to see the names Pygmy Cory and Dwarf Cory used interchangeably to describe either species, however they are actually two different species of the Corydoradinae sub-family.

-The scientific name of the Dwarf Cory is Corydoras hastatus but they also go by their common name; tail-spot Cory.
+The scientific name of the Dwarf Cory is Corydoras hastatus but they also go by their common name; the tail-spot Cory.